-Bachelors of Science in Chemical Engineering (the Bachelor programme) from the Institute of Chemical Engineering, Biotechnology and Environmental Technology at SDU
+Bachelors of Science in Chemical Engineering (the bachelor programme) from the Institute of Chemical Engineering, Biotechnology and Environmental Technology at SDU

 Bachelors of Science in Chemical Engineering from the Institute of Chemical Engineering, Biotechnology and Environmental Technology at SDU are immediately eligible for admission to the Master's level of the Chemical Engineering programme.
-Admission to the Chemical engineering subject profile requires successful completion of the modules KE524 Quantum chemistry and KE525 Inorganic chemistry A at the Bachelor level.
-Admission to the Biotechnology and biorefining subject profile requires successful completion of the module KE525 Inorganic chemistry A at the Bachelor level.
+All subject profiles require successful completion of the module X-REA1 Design of Ideal Reactors from the bachelor programme.
+Admission to the Chemical engineering subject profile requires successful completion of the modules KE524 Quantum chemistry and KE525 Inorganic chemistry A at the bachelor level.
+Admission to the Biotechnology and biorefining subject profile requires successful completion of the module KE525 Inorganic chemistry A at the bachelor level.
+Admission to the subject profile in Eco-efficient Engineering requires successful completion of the module X-ENAP Environmental Assessment of Products.